 Yes, topical minoxidil is a safe and effective treatment for hair loss.
 Numerous large-scale studies have shown that serious side effects are uncommon and that most people don’t experience any negative effects [1, 7].
 These days, millions of people use minoxidil.

-If you are looking to tackle your hair loss before it gets worse, trying minoxidil is a great place to start.
+If you are looking to tackle your hair loss before it gets worse, treatments are available to help you.

 - The best prices, guaranteed.